SOWANGEN…on sale today…JUNE 12, 2026 AMAZON.COM

 THE LOST HOMES OF SWAN ISLAND

-PURCHASE a booklet at the non-profit organization Richmond Historical Society Archive Center at 17 Spruce Street, Mon.-Tues.-Sat. hours posted at the door, mostly between 9:30-1.
+PURCHASE a booklet at the non-profit organization Richmond Historical Society Archive Center at 17 Spruce Street, Tues.-Wed. & Sat. hours posted at the door, mostly between 9:30-1.

-Purchase a copy of the LOST HOMES OF SWAN ISLAND booklet.
-Several interested historians worked to collect post cards & newspaper clippings.
-IFW has granted access to the island permission for those with personal watercraft.
+State of Maine IF&W has granted access to the island permission for only those with personal watercraft.

 Tidbits of history accompany the acrylic paintings in the booklets, done from black-and-white family photos, b/w postcards, and newspaper articles from 1940-1970 about the years of neglect and destruction of these historic homes.